Programs & Courses

 In this culminating course, students will examine the professional qualities and characteristics necessary to become a successful teacher.
 Topics include reporting student progress and parent-teacher conferences, a review of the application and appointment process, contracts and salary schedules, handbooks and policies, short- and long-term planning, and preparing to enter the teaching profession in a Reformed Christian school.

-EDU 607 - Teaching Studies 1: Introduction to Teaching; Classroom Management (3.0 credits)
+EDU 607 - Teaching Studies 1: Introduction to Teaching (3.0 credits)

 EDU 608 - Teaching Studies 2: Technology in the Classroom (3.0 credits)